brosteanuionutc/Coding-challenge/README.md

 # LSEG_codingchallenge

 ## Overview
-This application processes stock price data from various exchanges, predicts future stock prices based on historical data, and saves the predictions in new CSV files.
+This application has 2 primary functions that processes stock price data from various exchanges, predicts future stock prices based on historical data, and saves the predictions in new CSV files.

 ## Features
 - Extracts 10 consecutive data points from a random timestamp for each file.